 Clarify who You are and What You Do

 It takes time to build a sense of self.
 That doesn’t mean you need to spend hours creating a persona.
 But having a clear understanding of yourself and your unique brand helps define who you are as an artist.
-When you establish your brand, you also better understand what you enjoy doing like casino gaming on Casino en ligne.
+When you establish your brand, you also better understand what you enjoy doing like casino gaming on casino joka.
 That becomes invaluable information when you decide which work suits your talents best.
 To clarify who you are as a working artist, ask yourself these questions:

 Who am I?
 Who do I look like?
 How does my personality influence my art?
 What do I enjoy doing?
 What do I do well?
 How much freedom do I feel I have to express myself creatively?
 Am I inspired by other artists?
 Is there anything else I would rather be doing right now?
 If you answered yes to any of those questions, you’ve likely found yourself in the perfect position.
 Now that’s a good start!